2021 Los Angeles Chargers season: Releases/waivers

-Draft
+NFL draft

 Los Angeles' 1st-round pick was the 13th overall in the draft.
 They were widely expected to complete their offensive line rebuild by taking an offensive tackle in the draft, with Rashawn Slater, Alijah Vera-Tucker, and Christian Darrisaw all projected as potential picks.
 In the event, the Chargers picked Slater.
 He was the second offensive lineman taken in the draft, after Penei Sewell (selected 6th overall by Detroit).
 General manager Tom Telesco said of Slater, "He's very smart, knows football, been very well coached."
 Slater would start 16 games during his rookie season, missing one game due to a positive COVID-19 test.
 At season's end, he was voted to both the AFC Pro Bowl team and the All-Pro 2nd Team, as well as the PFWA All-Rookie team.

 The Chargers' next three picks also started multiple games as rookies.
 They selected Asante Samuel Jr. in the second round to replace Hayward at cornerback, despite concerns about his height (5-11).
 In 2021, he missed time due to a pair of concussions, but was otherwise the starter for each of his 12 games, in which he made two interceptions.
 3rd-round wide receiver Josh Palmer was behind the established starters Keenan Allen and Mike Williams on the depth chart, but had the opportunity to start five games while they were injured, catching 33 passes for 353 yards and four touchdowns.
 Tight end Tre' McKitty started in four games and appeared in 11.
 He was drafted primarily as a blocker, and only caught six passes during the season.

 Linebacker Nick Niemann, chosen in the sixth round, played minimally on defense but performed well enough on special teams to be voted to the PFWA All-Rookie team in that capacity.